Last updated: April 2026

 During execution, Ansible works idempotently, making changes only when the system isn't already in the desired state.
 This minimizes unnecessary modifications and reduces the risk of errors.

-To illustrate how an Ansible Playbook fits into the overall Ansible process, let's consider a fictional company, TechCorp.
-TechCorp will be using playbooks to automate the installation and configuration of software on both the web servers and the database server.
+To illustrate how an Ansible playbook fits into the overall process, we use a fictional company, TechCorp.
+TechCorp automates the installation and configuration of software on web servers and a database server.

 Before writing and running Ansible Playbooks, we need to set up our environment.
 Below is a diagram of what we will build.

-For the sake of our example, we'll use Vagrant and VirtualBox to provision virtual machines (VMs).
-First, ensure both are installed on your system, using the following guides:
+We'll use Vagrant and VirtualBox to provision virtual machines (VMs).
+Ensure both are installed on your system:

 For this demo, I have Vagrant version 2.4.1 and VirtualBox version 7.0.20 r163906 (Qt5.15.2), both running on my Windows machine.